EricksonVIK/Project_2/README.md

   - [License](#license)

   ## Usage
+  Clone the repository.
+Install dependencies.
+Follow propmts to create a user and add new stocks to populate the table.
-  Dependencies include; Node, MySQL2, Express, bcrypt, Express-Handlebars, Sequelize, and Node Fetch (for future API use)
+  Dependencies include; Node, MySQL2, Express, bcrypt, Express-Handlebars, Sequelize, and Node Fetch.

   ## Development
-  - Integrate api fetch to incorporate real time info to track Net G/L per investment.
+  - Create new columns for total value and net G/L
   - Add multiple tables to include other investment options, such as ETF's, Mutual Funds, Cryptocurrency, etc...